Internet Explorer 9: CSS

-HTML5
+HTML

-HTML5 Media
+HTML Media

-Internet Explorer 9 includes support for the HTML5 video and audio tags.
+Internet Explorer 9 includes support for the HTML media tags video and audio.

 The audio tag will include native support for the MP3 and AAC codecs, while the video tag will natively support H.264/MPEG-4 AVC.
-Support for other video formats, such as WebM, will require third-party plugins.
+Support for other video formats, such as WebM, require third-party plugins.

-HTML5 Canvas
+Canvas

-Internet Explorer 9 includes support for the HTML5 canvas element.
+Internet Explorer 9 includes support for the canvas element.

-HTML5 Inline SVG support
+Inline SVG support

 The first Internet Explorer 9 Platform Preview has support for: